Update – Aug. 13, 2020

 As we all return to work, school and public places, face coverings and masks have become essential tools in our fight against COVID-19 (the new coronavirus).
 But wearing a face covering raises many questions for people with asthma.

 Why Do We Need to Wear Face Masks or Coverings During the COVID-19 Pandemic?

 Physical distancing (also known as social distancing) helps slow the spread of COVID-19.
 So why do we need to wear face coverings?

 Studies have shown many people have COVID-19 and don’t show symptoms.
 Or they may have the virus a few days before they show symptoms.
 The purpose of wearing a face covering is to keep you from spreading COVID-19 to other people.
 This is especially important in places where you will be close to people, like while shopping, in a waiting room or on public transportation.
 In Missouri, two hair stylists had COVID-19 and served 139 clients.
 Both the stylists and the salon clients wore face masks or coverings.
 None of their clients got COVID-19.

-According to the Centers for Disease Control and Prevention (CDC), COVID-19 spreads from person-to-person.
+According to the Centers for Disease Control and Prevention (CDC), COVID-19 spreads from person to person.
 It can spread through droplets from your nose or mouth when you are close to someone, less than 6 feet.
 And it may spread in other ways, but there is still a lot we don’t know about this new virus.

 Should People With Asthma Wear Face Coverings or Masks?

 The CDC and the World Health Organization (WHO) both recommend that you wear masks or fabric face coverings in public where you can’t keep a proper distance from other people.
 The WHO recommends wearing a fabric mask that allows you to breathe while talking and walking quickly.

 A face covering may not be best for everyone.
 According to the CDC, these people should not wear face coverings: